harness/developer-hub/docs/self-managed-enterprise-edition/user-profiles.md

 - **CI and CD:** Minimum 3 core CPU and 14 Gi memory
 - **STO:** Additional 0.4 core CPU and 750 Mi memory
-- **Chaos:** Additional 0.4 core CPU and 750 Mi memory
+- **Chaos Engineering:** Additional 0.4 core CPU and 750 Mi memory

 #### Core service requirements

 Harness has identified the resource requirements for each service, which you can scale via HPA based on usage.
-Base specifications of core services are below.
+The base specifications of core services are provided below.

 ##### CI-Manager